Avroman: Culture

 The inhabitants of Avroman are Hewrami, who speak the Hawrami dialect of the Gorani language.
 Traditional clothing for women includes either a vest or long-sleeved jacket or long overcoat worn over a gown.
 An under dress and puffy pants is worn beneath the gown.
 Traditionally women wore Hewrami hats ornamented with valued coloured stones, beads and gold pieces.
 Usually younger women and young girls wear brightly coloured dresses adorned with many beads and sequins and the older women wear darker colours and white head-cover.
 Hawrami men generally wear a shirt; a vest with an open neck; and baggy trousers fitted at the ankles.
 A cotton sash 3–4 m long is folded in half lengthwise and wrapped tightly around the torso on waist.
 Men also wore traditional brown felt jackets with pointed shoulders called Kolabal.

 Siyaw Chemane is a style of singing practiced by the Hewrams in Avroman people and means hymn song in Hewrami.
-It is performed without the use of any instruments, with the exception of the occasional use of a Kurdish hand-drum or Daff.
+It is performed without the use of any instruments, with the exception of the occasional use of a Kurdish hand-drum or Daf.
 Today, the Siya Cheman style is used mostly for storytelling and entertainment.